Data Quality

 It’s important to distinguish between the two definitions of data governance, which differ on the macro and micro levels.

-On the macro level, data governance is a political concept.
-It refers to the governing of data between countries, which is also known as international data governance.
+Data governance is a political concept on the macro level.
+It refers to data regulation between countries, also known as international data governance.

 On the micro level, data governance is a data management concept, as previously discussed.
-This type of data governance will be the concept covered in this article as it encapsulates the principles and rules of corporate data governance.
+Data governance on the micro level focuses on corporate principles and rules that companies should follow to comply with regulations and ensure data remains secure.

 Hidden Anchor